homelab-alpha/docs/content/docs/docker/compose-information/mariadb.info.md

 - **PASSWORD_DB**: The password for the `mariadb` user.
 As with the root password, make sure this password is strong and unique to secure access to the database.
-- **PORT_DB**: The port MySQL is listening on.
+- **PORT_DB**: The port MariaDB is listening on.
 The default port is `3306` unless configured otherwise.
 - **USER_DB**: The username for accessing the database.
 In this case, it’s `mariadb`.

 <br />

-## MariaDB/MySQL Configuration
+## MariaDB/MariaDB Configuration

-This file contains configuration settings for the MariaDB/MySQL server.
+This file contains configuration settings for the MariaDB/MariaDB server.
 It determines how the database behaves, such as connection settings, performance, and security.